-The purpose of the CND credential is to:
+The purpose of the Certified Network Defender (CND) v2 credential is to:

 Validate the skills that will help the Network Administrators foster resiliency and continuity of operations during attacks.

 About the Program

 Certified Network Defender (CND) v2 is a vendor-neutral, hands-on, instructor-led comprehensive network security certification training program.
 It is a skills-based, lab intensive program based on a job-task analysis and cybersecurity education framework presented by the National Initiative of Cybersecurity Education (NICE).
 The course has also been mapped to global job roles and responsibilities and the Department of Defense (DoD) job roles for system/network administrators.
 The course is designed and developed after extensive market research and surveys.

 The program prepares network administrators on network security technologies and operations to attain Defense-in-Depth network security preparedness.
 It covers the protect, detect and respond approach to network security.
 The course contains hands-on labs, based on major network security tools and techniques which will provide network administrators real-world expertise on current network security technologies and operations.
 The study-kit provides you with over 10 GB of network security best practices, assessments and protection tools.
 The kit also contains templates for various network policies and a large number of white papers for additional learning.

 The New CND v2 Course Outline

 Module 02: Administrative Network Security